SubseasonalClimateUSA: A Dataset for Subseasonal Forecasting and Benchmarking: The SubseasonalClimateUSA dataset

 \section{The SubseasonalClimateUSA dataset}

 The \dataset dataset houses a diverse collection of ground-truth measurements and dynamical model forecasts relevant to forecasting at subseasonal timescales.
-The dataset is regularly updated, \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0} licensed, and accessible via the open-source \href{https://github.com/microsoft/subseasonal_data}{\datapackage} Python package.
+The dataset is regularly updated, \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0} licensed, accessible via the open-source \href{https://github.com/microsoft/subseasonal_data}{\datapackage} Python package, and documented at the URL \url{https://github.com/microsoft/subseasonal_data/blob/main/DATA.md}.
+We summarize dataset contents, sources, and processing steps below and provide supplementary details in \Cref{sec:data_details}.

-\mypara{Data collection} \Cref{fig:data_pipeline} summarizes the \dataset data collection and processing pipeline.
-The pipeline collects raw data from seven meteorological data sources (contributing different variables, resolutions, and file formats) and outputs a collection of machine-learning-ready Python Pandas DataFrames and Series objects stored in HDF5 format.
+\mypara{Data Collection and Processing} \Cref{fig:data_pipeline} summarizes the \dataset data collection and processing pipeline.
+The pipeline collects raw data from seven meteorological data sources (contributing different variables, resolutions, and file formats), passes all data through a common pre-processing pipeline, and outputs a standardized collection of machine-learning-ready Python Pandas DataFrames and Series objects stored in HDF5 format.
 Each file contributes data variables falling into one of three categories: (i) spatial (varying with the target grid point but not the target date); (ii) temporal (varying with the target date but not the target grid point); (iii) spatiotemporal (varying with both the target grid point and the target date).
-Unless otherwise noted below, temporal and spatiotemporal variables arising from daily data sources were derived by averaging input values over each $14$-day period, and spatial and spatiotemporal variables were derived by interpolating input data to a $1^\circ \times 1^\circ$ latitude-longitude grid and retaining only the grid points belonging to the contiguous U.S. For details regarding our computational environment, see \Cref{sec:compute_details}.
+Data representing ground-truth measurements are typically downloaded daily on $0.25^\circ$ or $0.5^\circ$ latitude-longitude grids.
+However, subseasonal forecasts are typically issued on coarser $1^\circ$ or $1.5^\circ$ grids and averaged over two-week periods~\citep{nowak2017sub,nowak2020enhancing,vitart2022outcomes}.
+As a result, unless otherwise noted below, temporal and spatiotemporal variables arising from daily data sources were derived by averaging input values over a $14$-day rolling window, and spatial and spatiotemporal variables were derived by interpolating input data to a $1^\circ$ latitude-longitude grid and retaining only the grid points belonging to the contiguous U.S. To accommodate ECMWF forecasts, which were only made available on a $1.5^\circ$ latitude-longitude grid \citep{ecmwfdata2021}, we additionally download SubX forecasts at $1.5^\circ$ resolution and interpolate temperature and precipitation onto the same grid.